mrshariati/FEMCorrosionSimulation/README.md

     ```shell
     sudo gedit /etc/profile
     ```
-    Add the following lines to the end of file and rebbot:
+    Add the following lines to the end of file and reboot:
     ```shell
     PETSC_DIR=/where/it/is/installed/petsc-3.13.0
     PETSC_ARCH=PETScForFEniCS